MSV Medical Student Section

 The purpose of the MSV-MSS is to inspire medical citizenship and thus create a long-term commitment to medicine through engagement, awareness and involvement of medical student members.

 Membership is open to any medical student attending medical school at Eastern Virginia Medical School, University of Virginia, Virginia College of Osteopathic Medicine, Virginia Commonwealth University or Virginia Tech Carilion.
 The MSV offers students the opportunity to join the AMA and MSV together.
-When you join both organizations, the MSV will pay 50% of your AMA dues.
-With this discount, the cost of the 4-year membership to the AMA, the MSV and your local chapter is only $50 ($6 MSV dues, $10 chapter dues and $34 AMA dues); regularly, a 4-year membership to the AMA alone is $68.
+When you join both organizations the cost of the 4-year membership to the AMA, the MSV and your local chapter is only $100 ($68 AMA dues, $10 chapter dues and $22 MSV dues).

 Conditions of AMA Membership and Application: As part of a physician organization committed to strengthening the ethics of medicine, every AMA member pledges to uphold the Principles of Medical Ethics as interpreted in the Code of Medical Ethics (www.ama-assn.org/go/codeofmedicalethics.com), and to comply with the Bylaws of the American Medical Association and the Rules of the AMA Council on Ethical and Judicial Affairs (www.ama-assn.org/go/ceja).
 Applicants and members of the AMA are required to disclose to the AMA Office of General Counsel any violations of the Principles of Medical Ethics or unprofessional conduct, including actions taken regarding professional licensure, medical staff privileges, or felony or fraud convictions.
 Additionally, the Health Care Quality Improvement Act requires professional societies (such as the AMA) to report certain professional review actions, including denial of membership, to the National Practitioner Data Bank.